docker/labs/windows/windows-containers/Setup.md

 ﻿# Setup

-This chapter explores setting up your Windows environment to properly use Windows containers.
-You have two choices for environment at this point.
+This chapter explores setting up a Windows environment to properly use Windows containers.
+There are three options for running Windows containers:

 + Windows 10 with the Anniversary Update
++ Windows Server 2016 on Azure
-+ Windows Server 2016
++ Windows Server 2016 on bare metal or in VM

 ## Windows 10 with Anniversary Update